enocklubowa/enocklubowa/README.md

 🌱 Passionate about solving problems with technology and constantly look forward to self-improvement in terms of learning and working with people.

-📝️ I write about technologies that interest me on <a class="highlight-link" href="https://medium.com/@enocklubowa">my blog.</a>

 #### Connect with me if you have some exciting projects:

 Email: [lubowaenock34@gmail.com](mailto:lubowaenock34@gmail.com)